Audichya Brahmin: Society and culture

 In the past, since the Sidhpora sub-caste was considered higher in social ranking, other audichya groups considered it a point of honor to offer their daughters in marriage to Sidhpora men.
 In the past this custom led to polygamy amongst the Sidhpora group.
 During the British colonial rule, the caste was one of the first Gujarati community to take up western education.
 The community along with the Bhatia also were the first to form a caste association.
 The caste association's aim was mutual help and support for members in the cities and to promote education.

+In the 19th century, most Audichya Brahmins were priests who lived on alms.

+The Audichya Brahmins founded first caste reform organisations in Ahmedabad.
+In Ahmedabad in 1873, those Sahasra Audichya Brahmins who had received western education founded the Audichya Hitechu Sabha.
+The Sabha tried to get rid of several caste customs including dowry, child marriage, polygamy, obscene songs at weddings, and heavy expenses at marriage and death.
+They also supported women's and children's education.
+These attempts were generally successful and the Sabha spread to other Gujarati cities and Bombay.
+In 1876, the Tolakiya Audichyas founded the Audichya Tolakiya Subhecchak Sabha with similar goals.